Summary: in this tutorial, you will learn how to use the Oracle

 The following statement inserts sales summary from the

-tables into the sales
+orders and order_items tables into the salestable:

 INSERT INTO sales(customer_id, product_id, order_date, total)